Hove War Memorial: Design

 The memorial consists of a bronze statue of Saint George atop a stone column.
 The statue wears Renaissance-style armour and holds a sword by the blade below the hilt in his right hand, and a shield in his left.
 The figure was a modified version of a generic design from Sir George Frampton's studio, though there is no evidence that the sculptor was personally involved.
 Saint George stands on a plinth at the top of a Tuscan column.
 At the bottom of the column is a two-staged square dado (the middle section), which contains the inscriptions, and below that is a base of two square stone blocks.
 The whole memorial stands on three shallow stone steps, taking the memorial to a total height of 10 m.
 At the corners of the bottom step are low stone bollards, part of the original design; next to these are metal lamp pillars, which are a modern addition.

-The main inscription is on the north face: The dates of the wars are inscribed above the dedication.
-The south face bears the phrase "Their name liveth for evermore", a biblical quote suggested to Lutyens by Rudyard Kipling and which appears on many of Lutyens' memorials.
+The main inscription is on the north face:

+The dates of the wars are inscribed above the dedication.
+The south face bears the phrase "Their name liveth for evermore", a biblical quote (from Ecclesiasticus chapter 44, verse 14) suggested to Lutyens by Rudyard Kipling and which appears on many of Lutyens' memorials.
 The dates of the First and Second World Wars are inscribed in Roman numerals on each face higher on the plinth: "MCMXIV TO MCMXIX" (1914–1919) on the north and south faces and "MCMXXXIX TO MCMXLV" (1939–1945) on the east and west.
 The inscriptions relating to the Second World War were added after that conflict.
 No names are listed on the memorial.
 Instead, 631 names were embossed on a series of brass plaques, which were framed in oak and mounted in the entrance to Hove Library.